 the equipment is equipped with an operational non-resettable hours of use meter;

-the operator maintains hours of use records for the piece of equipment at a facility;
+the operator maintains hours of use records in accordance with section 2775.2, subsection (a)(4)(B)15 for the piece of equipment at a facility for at least five years after the December 31 hour meter reading is recorded and in accordance with the requirements in section 2775.2, subsection (a)(5)(D);

-beginning June 30, 2017, the operator maintains records and reports the equipment in accordance with section 2775.2, subsection (a); and
+beginning June 30, 2017, and until June 30, 2025, the operator reports the equipment in accordance with section 2775.2, subsection (a); and

-beginning June 30, 2017, the operator labels the equipment with its EIN in accordance with section 2775.2, subsection (b).
+beginning June 30, 2017, and until June 30, 2025, the operator labels the equipment with its EIN in accordance with section 2775.2, subsection (b).

 Forklifts used in agricultural crop preparation services fleets shall be exempted from the provisions of subsection (c) of this section provided that they are used, on average over any three year period, less than 251 hours per year and meet the requirements of subsections (d)(1)(B) and (d)(1)(C).